mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

   * What did you learn about your data from this visualization, if anything?
   * What about the methodology worked or didn't work?
   * Are there issues with the data that the visualization illuminates or disguises?
-  * Does this method of visualization require you to
+  * Does this method of visualization require you to modify your data in a particular way?
 * Indicate which tool/method you used to produce this visualization.